isc-projects/bind9/doc/notes/notes-9.19.18.rst

     flock -n -x <directory>/named.lock <path>/named <arguments>

+- Configuring the control channel to use a Unix domain socket has been a fatal error since BIND 9.18.
+The feature has now been completely removed and :iscman:`named-checkconf` now reports it as a configuration error. :gl:`#4311`

 Feature Changes
 ~~~~~~~~~~~~~~~

+- Processing large incremental transfers (IXFR) has been offloaded to a
+  separate work thread so that it does not prevent networking threads
+  from processing regular traffic in the meantime. :gl:`#4367`

+- QNAME minimization is now used when looking up the addresses of name
+  servers during the recursive resolution process. :gl:`#4209`

 - The :any:`inline-signing` zone option is now ignored if there is no
   :any:`dnssec-policy` configured for the zone.
 This means that unsigned